electrichasgoneaudi/electrichasgoneaudi.github.io/content/technology/audiconnect/navigationandinfotainment/_index.md

 ### Predictive routing

-The route is calculated on the basis of the current and expected traffic situation.
-The function calculates the best route to the destination, avoids queues and provides a reliable assessment of the expected arrival time.
+The route is calculated based onthe current and expected traffic situation.
+The function calculates the best route to the destination, avoids queues, and provides a reliable assessment of the expected arrival time.

 ### Expanded Special Object View (POI)

-Obtain special destinations (eg petrol stations and car parks) from third party suppliers directly from the navigation system.
-If needed, you can also view dynamic additional information such as customer reviews and opening hours, information about charging stations and available parking spaces.
+Obtain special destinations (eg petrol stations and car parks) from third-party suppliers directly from the navigation system.
+If needed, you can also view dynamic additional information such as customer reviews and opening hours, information about charging stations, and available parking spaces.

 ### Information about charging stations

 Find a charging station near you or at the destination.
 This allows you to plan necessary stops efficiently, sorted by distance.
-In addition, you get information about availability, connection and payment methods, provided that this information is available at the charging station.
+In addition, you get information about availability, connection, and payment methods, provided that this information is available at the charging station.

 ![Charging](charging1.jpg "Charging stations along the route with information about time needed to charge")